Kathy Lynn Emerson

 FRANCES BRANDON (July 16, 1517-November 20,1559)

 The daughter of Charles Brandon, duke of Suffolk (1485-August 22,1545) and Mary Tudor (March 18,1495-June 25,1533), Frances Brandon was one of Henry VIII’s nieces and therefore in line for the throne.
 She married Henry Grey, marquess of Dorset (January 12,1517-February 23,1554), in 1533 and had a girl and a boy who died young and then three daughters, Lady Jane (1537-February 12,1554), Lady Catherine (August 1540-January 27,1568) and Lady Mary (1545-April 20,1578) (see separate entries for each) and was a prominent figure at court during the reigns of Henry VIII and his children.
 After the deaths of her father and half brothers, her husband was granted the Suffolk title, making Frances duchess of Suffolk and creating occasional confusion with her stepmother, Catherine Willoughby.
 According to Leanda De Lisle's biography of Frances's daughters, The Sisters Who Would Be Queen, Frances has been the victim of bad press over the last few centuries.
 She has long been said to have been an active participant in the plot to marry her oldest daughter to one of the duke of Northumberland’s sons and put the young couple on the throne in place of Mary Tudor, even beating the Lady Jane to convince her to agree.
 Her true role may never be known, but when Mary Tudor took the throne, Frances was not imprisoned.
 Even after the execution of her husband for his role in Wyatt’s Rebellion, she continued to play a ceremonial role at court and her two remaining daughters were also at court.
 She remarried on March 9,1554, taking as her second husband her master of horse, Adrian Stokes (March 4, 1519-November 30,1586).
 They are said to have had three children who died young and one genealogy site gives the details as Elizabeth Stokes (November 20, 1554-November 20, 1554), a second Elizabeth Stokes (July 16,1555-February 7, 1556) and a son who died young.
 Frances retired from public life after her marriage.
 She had suffered from poor health since at least the summer of 1552.
 She was at Sheen in October of 1559 when the earl of Hertford approached her for permission to marry her daughter, Catherine.
 Frances gave it, but she did not live to see the disastrous result.
 When she died, her two daughters and several close friends were with her.
+Her will was dated November 7, 1559 and some sources give the 21st as the date of her death.
 The queen paid for her funeral.
 Biography: Oxford DNB under "Grey [other married name Stokes], Frances."
 Portraits: The drawing by Hans Holbein the Younger labeled “The Lady Marchioness of Dorset” is not Frances Brandon, but rather Margaret Wotton, her mother-in-law.
 What was once thought to be a double portrait of Frances with her second husband by Hans Eworth, painted in 1559, is now known to be a portrait of Mary Neville, Lady Dacre and her son, Gregory Fiennes.
 The portrait below is in the Royal Collection and is believed by Mary S. Lovell (Bess of Hardwick) to be Frances Brandon.
 Leanda De Lisle states that no portrait of Frances survives and that the effigy on her tomb in Westminster Abbey is the only likeness of her.

 see MARGARET NEVILLE